burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 { return a > b ? a : b; }
 ```

+In a template, declaration keyword **requires** specifying the used constraint.

 Starting from C++20 there is a shorthand notation for using concept:

 ```cpp
 template <MyConcept T>
 const T& function(const T& a, const T& b)